af83/in-da-house/README.md

 ## Why?

 Because I already had snippets dealing out with this feature before i looked at what already existed and i wanted to further the concept.

-Because, despite what other libraries stated, i found them not enough flexible and easy to integrate with the use of framework.
+Because, despite what other libraries stated, i found them not enough flexible and easy to integrate with the use of a framework.

 ## License